LaisRast/cmdpb/README.md

 ```

 ## Shell script
-A shell script `cmdpd` is also provided.
+A shell script `cmdpb` is also provided.
 To start using it,
 download it,
 make it executable